killhamster/drilfiction/README.md

 # Available main modes:
 # default: random.
 Needs: IMAGE_PROB, IMAGE_FOLDER, TWEET_COUNT, ACCOUNTS, MAX_TRIES, UPPER_PROB
 # image: posts only images from a folder, needs: IMAGE_FOLDER
-# write: posts only mash up tweets, needs: TWEET_COUNT, ACCOUNTS, MAX_TRIES, UPPER_PROB
+# write: posts only mash up tweets, needs: TWEET_COUNT, SEARCH_COUNT, ACCOUNTS, MAX_TRIES, MIN_LENGTH, UPPER_PROB
+# markov: generates markov chain tweets.
+Needs: M_COUNT, ACCOUNTS, MAX_TRIES, MIN_LENGTH, UPPER_PROB
 MODE = default

 # Accounts.
-Separate with commas.
+Separate by commas.
 Do not use quotes.
 Duplicates will be erased.
 (Use only one line)
 ACCOUNTS = dril, fanfiction_txt
 # How many tweets to retrieve from the first account.
 # If it's too large, the bot may take more time.
 Should not be very big to avoid rate limit.